11 New York Giants on the Injury Report; Coordinators Address Media

 WR Wan’Dale Robinson (knee), DL Leonard Williams (knee), CB Aaron Robinson (appendix), CB Nick McCloud (hamstring), and CB Justin Layne (concussion) did not practice on Thursday.

-WR Kadarius Toney (hamstring), OC Jon Feliciano (shin), OLB Kayvon Thibodeaux (knee), OLB Azeez Ojulari (calf), Dane Belton (clavicle), and S Jason Pinnock (shoulder) were limited in practice.
+WR Kadarius Toney (hamstring), OC Jon Feliciano (shin), OLB Kayvon Thibodeaux (knee), OLB Azeez Ojulari (calf), S Dane Belton (clavicle), and S Jason Pinnock (shoulder) were limited in practice.

 Ojulari told the media that he will be playing against the Dallas Cowboys on Monday.